ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 $$ \sum_{mixes} \pi(z, a) = 1 $$

-As with the VAE, the memory $\theta$ parameters are found using likelihood maximization.
+As with the Variational Autoencoder, the memory $\theta$ parameters are found using likelihood maximization.

 $$ M(z' \mid z, a) = \sum_{mixes} \alpha(z, a) \cdot \phi (z'| z, a) $$